 The EA Program foundational components include the 12 Steps, 12 Traditions, 12 Helpful Concepts, 12 Just for Todays, 12 Promises, 12 Slogans, and 12 Principles.
 The program encompasses EA-approved literature (books, workbooks, emotion specific pamphlets, program pamphlets, other literature, and the Serenity Prayer.
 EA is an international fellowship of men and women who have emotional difficulties and want to live more manageable lives by using the Emotions Anonymous Program of recovery.
 The program is designed for adults.

 As an anonymous program, EA respects the confidentiality of its members at all times.
-Members are not required to share any personal details - or even last names - if they do not chose to at meetings.
+Members are not required to share any personal details - or even last names - if they do not chose to.
 As a spiritual program, there is an emphasis on a Higher Power.
 Experience has shown the EA program works equally well for any religious affiliations and those without religious beliefs.

 The EA program is nonprofessional; it can be a complement to mental health therapy but it is not necessary to be seeking professional help to attend EA meetings.
 EA is not a medical or psychiatric service, nor does it provide personal or family counseling.